ignacioae/mteb/meb/README.md

 ## Dataset Format

-The MTBE system requires datasets in CSV format with specific column structures.
+The meb system requires datasets in CSV format with specific column structures.
 All datasets must follow this standardized format for proper evaluation.

 ### Catalog Dataset CSV Format